5 Sustainable Marketing Strategies to Build Consumer Trust as a Brand

 3. Make It Accessible and Valuable

 Aside from the direct benefits of the services and products a brand offers, emphasizing their value as a more sustainable choice is important.
-The consumer’s needs are valuable and essential to satisfy, along with benefiting the environment and making the consumer effectively feel good about their choice for the brand to lean on from a personal and societal perspective.
+The consumer’s needs should always come first, but sustainability can add even more value.

 DYPER: Simply kind training pants

-Dyper brings bamboo diapers into the market for parents to help them worry less about unsustainable products for their children (while maintaining the sheer volume of diapers they will likely go through).
+Dyper brings diapers made from the soft viscose from bamboo into the market to help parents worry less about the unsustainability of the sheer volume of diapers they’ll likely have to go through for children.

-The brand does not compromise parents’ affordability and quality.
-It is priced at $18 with a first order of 50% off or $20 off, and it is made with soft viscose from bamboo.
-It is an innovative way to target parents who are willing to find the best products for their children while also benefiting the environment.
+The brand does not compromise affordability and quality.
+The product is priced at $19, with a $10 savings on the Diapers Monthly Box plus free shipping and 2X Perks points.
+It’s an innovative way to target parents who are willing to find the best products for their children while also benefiting the environment.

 4. Educate the Consumer for Stronger Social Impact

-Going beyond profit-driven motives, sustainable marketing should focus on educating, encouraging awareness, and allowing change in the environment by empowering the customer with the strongest tool: knowledge.
-Through this effort, brands can use their influence to promote meaningful change with their consumers.
+Going beyond profit-driven motives, sustainable marketing should focus on educating, encouraging awareness, and promoting change in the environment by empowering the customer with the strongest tool: knowledge.

 Green toys